roxcelic/dev/python/README.md

 if you are uncomfortable with this in any way i understand, that being another reason why this code is completely public.

 so please, ENJOY!

+also feel free to modify the code any way youd like